TheIsaacDeVere/TheIsaacDeVere/README.md

 " Live as you'll die tomorrow,  learn as you'll live forever. ".

 Hello, nice to meet ya.
-I am IsaacWDeVere, I have extensive knowledge in technology and **architecture**.
-I balance academics with my hobbies like developing and social media.
-Discord is my main platform.
-I'm a **Developer** and also an **Online Therapist**.
-I am so experienced that I can know what kind of person someone is by just reading few of their messages!
-If you need someone to talk to feel free to dm me anytime!
-Oh and I love jazz.
+My name is Isaac W. DeVere.
+I possess extensive knowledge in both technology and **architecture**, and I take pride in maintaining a balance between my academic pursuits and personal interests such as development and social media. **Discord** is my primary platform for communication and collaboration.

+Professionally, I am both a **Developer** and an **Online Therapist**.
+Over time, I have developed a keen ability to understand people—often gaining insights into their personality through just a few of their messages.

+Should you ever find yourself in need of someone to speak with—whether for technical collaboration or personal conversation—I welcome you to reach out at any time.

+And above all, I hold a timeless appreciation for the elegance of jazz.

 | Languages  |
 | :--        |